 4. Charge people for your real estate investments knowledge

-This is an excellent opportunity for you if you have been in the real estate investments scene for several years.
+This is an excellent opportunity for you if you have been in the real estate investment scene for several years.

 If you have a proven track record of real estate transactions, people will feel confident to seek for your opinion at a fee.